 Amazon Prime customers automatically have access to Amazon Prime Video when they sign up, but you also have the option to get the Video service separately.

-On-demand broadband is a relatively new service that more providers are starting to integrate into their packages.
-On-demand broadband offers broadband services on a rolling contract, meaning that you can opt out of your subscription at any time.
+Contract-free broadband is a relatively new service that more providers are starting to integrate into their packages.
+It offers broadband services on a rolling contract, meaning that you can opt out of your subscription at any time.
 This differs from standard broadband subscriptions, where you’re often tied to lengthy contracts of 12 or 18 months.

 Whilst this is still a new idea, providers such as NOW TV have recently introduced packages to make it viable, offering broadband, TV and calls together in one rolling contract.